pzompa/PP4-Practical-Life-Hacks/README.md

 ##### EPIC : Hacks

-- As a Site User, I can input my add a Hack onto the app through an easy to use interface so that I can share them with other users.
+- As a Site User, I can create a new Hack through an easy to use interface so that I can share them with other users.

-- As a Site User, I can edit and delete my Hacks that I have created so that I can easily make changes without having to start over.
+- As a Site User, I can edit and delete my Hacks that I have created so that I can easily make changes.

-- As a user, I would like to receive feedback when I create a Hack or edit so I know it was completed successfully
+- As a user, I would like to receive feedback when I create a Hack or edit so I know it was completed successfully.

 - As a Site User I can view my Favorited Hacks so I can find them easily in the one location.